-Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard 9.1.A Maintenance Safety measures On a vessel of at the candidate The candidate: All and repair of for repair and least 1,000 HP, or overhauls a 1.
-Isolates the item to be repaired; machinery and including the safe workshop, centinugai pump.
-2. Selects the proper tools and materials for repair; equipment isolation of shipboard 1 / 3.
-Ensures hoist or other lifting device necessary to support pump body is of correct specification and hooked up properly; machinery and 4.
-Uses lockout/tagout procedures to isolate motor from panel; equipment Basic mechanical 5.
-Marks alignment markings on the two halves of the coupling flanges and then removes the coupling bolts; knowledge and skills 6.
-Shuts suction and discharge valves; Maintenance and 7.
-Cracks open flanges to drain water out; repair, such as 8.
-Removes pump cover, jacking up if necessary; dismantling, 9.
-Lifts out pump shaft and impeller; reassembling of 10.
-Dismantles the impeller, liner and removes the wearing rings; machinery and 11.
-Removes the gland packing or seal; equipment 12.
-Inspects pump shaft and casing for erosion, pitting and wear; Use of specialized 13.
-Rectifies defects with brass putty or other method if required; measuring 14.
-Replaces excess worn out parts; instruments Materials in 15.
-Checks wear ring clearance, general practice being to replace with new rings; construction of equipment Checks shaft trueness, removes sleeve from shaft, replaces sleeve with 'O' ring (if fitted); Machinery 17.
-Checks key, key slots, nuts and threads for good order; drawings and handbooks 18.
-Assembles all pump parts and tests for free rotation; Pining hydraulic 19.
-Aligns and tightens coupling; and pneumatic 20.
-Conducts a test run of the pump; and diagrams 21.
-Takes proper action to prevent safety and pollution violations.
+Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard No. 9.1.A All Competence Maintenance and repair of shipboard machinery and equipment and Proficiency Safety measures for repair and maintenance, including the safe isolation of shipboard machinery and equipment Basic mechanical knowledge and skills Maintenance and repair, such as dismantling, adjustment and reassembling of Condition On a vessel of at least 1,000 HP, or in a laboratory or workshop, Behavior the candidate overhauls a centrifugal pump.
+The candidate: 1.
+Isolates the item to be repaired; 2.
+Selects the proper tools and materials for repair; 3.
+Ensures hoist or other lifting device necessary to support pump body is of correct specification and hooked up properly; 4.
+Uses lockout/tagout procedures to isolate motor from panel; 5.
+Marks alignment markings on the two halves of the coupling flanges and then removes the coupling bolts; 6.
+Shuts suction and discharge valves; 7.
+Cracks open flanges to drain water out; 8.
+Removes pump cover, jacking up if necessary; 9.
+Lifts out pump shaft and impeller; 10.
+Dismantles the impeller, liner and removes the wearing rings; machinery and equipment Use of specialized tools and measuring instruments Materials in construction of equipment Machinery drawings and handbooks Piping, hydraulic and pneumatic diagrams Removes the gland packing or seal; Inspects pump shaft and casing for erosion, pitting and wear; Rectifies defects with brass putty or other method if required; Replaces excess worn out parts; Checks wear ring clearance, general practice being to replace with new rings; Checks shaft trueness, removes sleeve from shaft, replaces sleeve with 'O' ring (if fitted); Checks key, key slots, nuts and threads for good order; Assembles all pump parts and tests for free rotation; Aligns and tightens coupling; Conducts a test run of the pump; and Takes proper action to prevent safety and pollution violations.

-Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard 9.1.B All Maintenance and repair of shipboard machinery and equipment Appropriate basic mechanical knowledge and skills Maintenance and repair, such as dismantling, adjustment and reassembling of machinery and equipment The use of appropriate specialized tools and measuring instruments On a vessel of at least 1,000 HP, or in a laboratory or workshop, the candidate tightens an excessively leaking rotary pump packing stuffing box while in operation.
-The candidate: Correctly plans for the job, using the proper sequence of actions to examine an operating rotary pump (without a mechanical seal) to tighten an excessively leaking packing stuffing box and determines if further examination of the pump is required; Determines through visual inspection if leakage of pumped fluid is dripping at an acceptable rate; Determines (for saltwater cooling service) if leakage is cool to the touch; Determines by using a set of dividers if packing is evenly distant from casing; Tightens packing gland by turning both packing gland nuts by a 1⁄4-turn before additional tightening to maintain a parallel position of the gland with the casing; Looks for a reduction in leakage and ascertains by touch if the leakage has become warmer; Continues tightening of the packing gland until the leakage is reduced to a continuous dribble and/or the leakage has begun to warm; and Notifies the senior engineer if leakage flow is not stemmed and/or the leakage has warmed excessively.
+Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard No. 9.1.B All Competence Maintenance and repair of shipboard machinery and equipment 0, Condition On a vessel of at least 1,000 HP, or in a laboratory or workshop, Behavior the candidate tightens an excessively leaking rotary pump packing stuffing box while in operation.
+The candidate: Correctly plans for the job, using the proper sequence of actions to examine an operating rotary pump (without a mechanical seal) to tighten an excessively leaking packing stuffing box and determines if further examination of the pump is required; Determines through visual inspection if leakage of pumped fluid is dripping at an acceptable rate; Determines (for saltwater cooling service) if leakage is cool to the touch; Determines by using a set of dividers if packing is evenly distant from casing; Tightens packing gland by turning both packing gland nuts by a 1⁄4-turn before additional tightening to maintain a parallel position of the gland with the casing; Looks for a reduction in leakage and ascertains by touch if the leakage has become warmer; Continues tightening of the packing gland until the leakage is reduced to a continuous dribble and/or the leakage has begun to warm; and 8.
+Notifies the senior engineer if leakage flow is not stemmed and/or the leakage has warmed excessively.